olushuo/Taxii-Server/README.md

 # cti-taxii-server 1.0 #

 ## Description ##
-Based on python 3.9 and medallion 3.0.0
+Based on python 3.9 and medallion 3.0.0</br>
+For testing the FDC's STIX feature.

 ## Usage ##
 ```bash